Nanssss/ir-pc/README.md

 - On **Linux**: you can execute the command `ls /dev/tty*`.
 It is often `/dev/ttyUSB0` or `/dev/ttyACM0`.
 - On **Windows**: open the Device Manager -> Ports (COM & LPT).
 You'll see something like "Arduino UNO (COM3).

-Now, the goal is to execute actions according the the command received.
+Now, the goal is to listen to the serial port and execute actions according the the command received.
 You can use [ir-execute-cmd.py](./ir-execute-cmd.py) as an example.
+Match the commands with the code you want to execute.

 You can find the full PyAutoGUI documentation [here](https://pyautogui.readthedocs.io/en/latest/), but here are the main features I used:
 - `pyautogui.press('<key>')`: press the keyboard key